Using Work Accounts with Visual Studio Subscription

 - Once this tenant has been provisioned, the administrator issues work accounts to each one of its members.

-With clear policy and guidance, organisations can reduce the likelihood of this happening, but they cannot prevent it completely.
+With clear policy and guidance, organisations can reduce the likelihood of this happening.